PetrKryslUCSD/FinEtools.jl/docs/issues-and-ideas.md

 complete the full matrix underneath the loop.
 Not completing the triangle would not work if the assembler expected the full matrix.

--- Test the speed  with the material orientation  matrix Different from identity.
+-- Test the speed  with the material orientation  matrix different from identity.

 --
 Other workarounds include "types as tags" (search; NumericFuns.jl is one example